Areas of Expertise (11)

-David M. Primo is the Ani and Mark Gabrellian Professor and an associate professor of political science and business administration at the University of Rochester.
+David M. Primo is the Ani and Mark Gabrellian Professor and a professor of political science and business administration at the University of Rochester.

 He is the author of three books, including the award-winning Rules and Restraint: Government Spending and the Design of Institutions, and numerous journal articles.
-He is currently at work on his fourth book, tentatively titled Campaign Finance and American Democracy: What the Public Really Thinks and Why It Matters.
+His most recent book is Campaign Finance and American Democracy: What the Public Really Thinks and Why It Matters, co-authored with Jeff Milyo.
 His research has been supported by several organizations, including the National Science Foundation.

 Primo has published op-eds in national news outlets including the Wall Street Journal, New York Times, USA Today, and Los Angeles Times, and he’s been interviewed on radio and television stations including National Public Radio, Bloomberg, and Sirius XM.
 He has testified before Congress multiple times on the subject of constitutional budget rules and budget process reform, and his campaign finance research was cited in 2011 by Chief Justice John Roberts in a US Supreme Court decision regarding the public funding of elections.